Domestic Abuse Legal Tools and Powers Awareness: Giving Your Customers Choices

 • Know what tools and powers are available to survivor/victims of domestic abuse

-• Know what tools and powers are available to local authorities, housing providers and the police
+• Know what tools and powers are available to authorities and the police

-• Feel confident to discuss these options with customers and identify the most suitable action
+• Feel confident to discuss these options with customers/clients and identify the most suitable action

 • Ensure that all action is part of a safe and multiagency response to domestic abuse